visgl/deck.gl/examples/README.md

 Note that many of the comments in the "Getting Started" section of deck.gl documentation also applies when building and running the examples.

+### Note on "Map Tokens"

+The main requirement before running any examples using maps will be to provide a map token to the examples so that they can load maps from mapbox etc.

+All the examples are set up to read the token from the environment variable `MapboxAccessToken`, so you don't have to edit the code to test them.

+Also see

+Remarks:
+* If you fail to provide a token, the examples will still run, and render any deck.gl overlays, but the underlying maps will not render.
+* The map token requirement obviously only applies only to examples that use base maps, e.g. any examples using [react-map-gl](https://github.com/uber/react-map-gl) to render map tiles.

 ### About the Hello World Examples